CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/SYS.2.2.2 Clients under Windows 8.1.md

 ### 3.3 Requirements for increased protection requirements

-Listed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
+Listed below are exemplary proposals for requirements that go beyond the level of protection afforded by the state of the art and should BE considered AT INCREASED PROTECTION.
 The concrete determination takes place within the framework of a risk analysis.
 The letters in parentheses indicate which basic values ​​are given priority protection by the requirement (C = confidentiality, I = integrity, A = availability).

 #### SYS.2.2.2.A14 Application Control with Software Restriction Policies and AppLocker (CIA)

-Applications in user-writable paths SHOULD be prevented from running by Software Restriction Policies (SRP) or AppLocker.
+Applications in user writable paths SHOULD be prevented from running by Software Restriction Policies (SRP) or AppLocker.
 The management of the AppLocker and SRP GPOs in a domain-based network SHOULD be centralized by means of GPOs per user / user group.

 AppLocker SHOULD be used after the approach of a positive list.
 Everything should be forbidden, which is not explicitly allowed.
 AppLocker prefers to use rules based on application signatures of defined publishers.
 Attempted rule violations SHOULD be logged and suitably evaluated.
 For clients with particularly high security requirements, AppLocker SHOULD prevent all unauthorized applications from running instead of logging them.

-Implementation of the SRP and AppLocker rules SHOULD be tested on a test system or by operation in monitoring mode before being used on a productive system.
+Implementation of the SRP and AppLocker rules SHOULD be tested on a test system or operating in monitor mode before being used on a productive system.

 #### SYS.2.2.2.A15 Encrypting the file system with EFS (CI)